bokkypoobah/BokkyPooBahsEtherRefundablePrize/test/README.md

 These test were run using geth 1.5.9-stable and solc 0.4.9+commit.364da425.Darwin.appleclang .

-Enjoy. (c) BokkyPooBah @ Bok Consulting Pty Ltd 2017.
-The MIT licence.
+Enjoy. (c) BokkyPooBah / Bok Consulting Pty Ltd 2017.
+The MIT Licence.